 Latest estimates reveal that more than 553,000 teen girls in the United States learn they are pregnant each year.
 Although this number is the lowest in U.S. history, it is still higher than many other developed countries, including Canada and the U.K. Teen parents face multiple risks for poor life outcomes: often, they fail to finish high school and are more likely to be poor as adults.
 In all, one in eight adolescent females will give birth by her 20th birthday and this number is higher for black and Hispanic adolescents.
 Children born to adolescents face particular challenges—they are more likely to have poorer educational, behavioral, and health outcomes throughout their lives, as compared to children born to older parents.
 Teen pregnancy is an issue that many people are working to address.
 One of HHS' key priorities is to reduce teen and unintended pregnancy.

 Adolescents account for about half of all STDs diagnosed every year, even though they make up a much smaller percentage of the sexually active population.
 Today, four in 10 sexually active teen girls have had an STD that can cause infertility and even death.
-Also, though rates of HIV are very low among adolescents, males make up more than three-quarters of HIV diagnoses among 13- to 19-year-olds.
+Also, though rates of HIV are very low among adolescents, males make up more than 80 percent of HIV diagnoses among 13- to 19-year-olds.
 STDs often have no obvious sign or physical symptom, so regular screenings are critical.
 The most effective way to prevent STDs is to abstain from sexual activity; if teens are having sex, they should be using a condom correctly and with every sexual act.